krnirmal2/MircroServiceTesting/UnitTesting.md

 ### Why Mocking?

 * Unit tests should isolate the class under test by replacing dependencies.
+* Mockito is a mocking framework for java.
+Mockito allows convenient creation of substitutes of real objects for testing pursposes
+* mock dependency

+### Test Double
+1. Test replacement of real/external dependencies
+2. Dummy objects :passed around but never used
+3. Fake objects : like memory db for acual db
+4. A sub class : intialise --> exercises --> verify
+5. Mock objec : initialse-->set expectation --> exercise --> verify

 ### Types of Test Doubles